kytos-ng/sdntrace/README.rst

 Overview
 ========

 ``sdntrace`` traces OpenFlow paths in the data plane.
-This NApp can used by either network operators to troubleshoot data plane entries or other NApps that might need to make sure that a data plane plane path is traceable.
+This NApp can used by either network operators to troubleshoot data plane entries or other NApps that might need to make sure that a data plane path is traceable.

 Installing
 ==========